-Northland currently operates two meteorological towers in the area.
-At least one tower will remain during Project operation to collect meteorological data at the Project location in addition to the meteorological instruments and data collected at each turbine.
+Northland currently operates one meteorological tower in the area.
+This tower will be replaced by a taller tower which will operate during Project operation to collect meteorological data at the Project location in addition to the meteorological instruments and data collected at each turbine.
+A second permanent meteorological tower may also be required, subject to the requirements of the Independent Electricity System Operator (IESO).